middlewarehq/middleware/README.md

 # ✨ Quick Start

+If you don't have docker installed, please install docker [over here](https://docs.docker.com/get-docker/).
+Ensure that docker is running.

-Open the terminal and run the following command
+Open the terminal and run the following command:

 ```bash
 docker run --name middleware \